 Linguistic variable can open a wide area to use of fuzzy logic theory in many applications (e.g., control and system identification).
-In a natural artificial language all numbers replaced by words or sentences.

-If - then Rule statements are used to formulate the condition statements in fuzzy logic.
-A single fuzzy If - then rule can be written by where A and B are the Linguistic values that can be defined by fuzzy set, the If - part of the part of "x is A" is called the antecedent part and the then - part of the part of "y is B" is called the Consequent or Conclusion part.
+In a natural artificial language all numbers replaced by words or sentences. with Application to Continuum Robot where A and B are the Linguistic values that can be defined by fuzzy set, the If - part of the part of "x is A" is called the antecedent part and the then - part of the part of "y is B" is called the Consequent or Conclusion part.
 The antecedent of a fuzzy if-then rule can have multiple parts, which the following rules shows the multiple antecedent rules: